-Every negotiation passes through a number of stages or phases.
+Every negotiation passes through several stages or phases.

 These stages are:

 The bargaining stage is when the actual negotiations begin.
-This stage has a number of phases.
+This stage has several phases.

 At this stage, parties are expected to honor their obligations under the agreement and ensure that the other parties do the same.
 Differences in interpretations are resolved.
 Sometimes, unanticipated situations arise and have to be negotiated or re-negotiated.